sm-operator/sapcp-operator/README.md

 ## Support
 Feel free to open new issues for feature requests, bugs, or general feedback on this project's GitHub Issues page.
-The SAP CP Service Operator project maintainers will respond to the best of their abilities.
+The SAP BTP Service Operator project maintainers will respond to the best of their abilities.

 ## Contributions
 We currently do not accept community contributions.

 ## SAP CP kubectl Extension (Experimental)
-The SAP CP kubectl plugin extends kubectl with commands for getting the available services in your SAP BTP account, using the access credentials stored in the cluster.
+The SAP BTP kubectl plugin extends kubectl with commands for getting the available services in your SAP BTP account, using the access credentials stored in the cluster.

 ### Prerequisites
 - [jq](https://stedolan.github.io/jq/)

 ### Limitations
-- The SAP CP kubectl plugin is currently based on `bash`.
+- The SAP BTP kubectl plugin is currently based on `bash`.
 If using Windows, you should use the SAP BTP plugin commands from a Linux shell (e.g. [Cygwin](https://www.cygwin.com/)).

 ### Installation
 - Download https://github.com/sm-operator/sapcp-operator/releases/download/${release}/kubectl-sapcp